Cecilia8989/pands-project/README.md

     <summary> Code Explanation </summary>
            <p>

 The code calculate the mean value for each species using the *groupby() method* and stores them in a variable called *class_averages*.
-This variable is then used as the input for the *plot()* method to create a bar chart.
 It also set up the dark style from the [seaborn library [23]](https://www.educba.com/seaborn-styles/).